You’re a smart person. And you’re a stickler for style.

 But when they sign up for your email newsletter they’re telling you they’d like to enter into a more personal relationship with you.
 They’re entrusting you with something they know you won’t abuse.

-We even add a page with a signup box for visitors to sign up for your newsletter.
+I even add a page with a signup box for visitors to sign up for your newsletter.

 Remember, to reach them you don’t have to create email newsletters manually.
 You just keep posting your architectural masterpieces to your website.